Are you suddenly losing a lot of hair?

 • In milder cases, hair loss ideally remains moderate.

-In the case of hereditary (androgenetic) hair loss, various drugs are used that usually reduce the effect or production of (dihydro-)testosterone.
+In the case of hereditary (androgenetic) hair loss, various drugs are used which generally reduce the effect or production of (dihydro)testosterone.

 Background: Hair roots often react hypersensitively to this testosterone derivative in cases of hereditary hair loss and then atrophy under its influence.
-Therefore, a reduction of the hormone can slow down hair loss and promote the growth of new hair.
+A reduction in the hormone can therefore slow down hair loss and promote the growth of new hair.

 Caffeine**, for example, is often used.
 Caffeine supports the growth of the hair root in the form of shampoos or tinctures.
 These care products are massaged into the scalp to stimulate blood circulation in the scalp and activate the hair follicles.

-Thymus peptides represent another treatment option: based on numerous independent studies and application observations, more and more physicians are recommending their use without side effects.
+Another treatment option is thymus peptides: based on numerous independent studies and observational studies, more and more doctors are recommending their use without side effects.

-Research has shown that thymus peptides, applied externally, have a regenerating and strengthening effect on the hair follicles.
-The cell supply at the hair root is improved, the formation of new hair cells is supported and the growth phase of the hair is significantly prolonged.
+Research has shown that thymus peptides, when applied externally, have a regenerating and strengthening effect on the hair follicles.
+The cell supply at the hair root is improved, the formation of new hair cells is supported and the growth phase of the hair is significantly extended.

-Thymus peptides, on the other hand, are organic compounds that the body also produces itself.
+Thymus peptides are organic compounds that the body also produces itself.
 They are absorbed by the hair follicles and strengthen them.
 This is a natural biological process that occurs naturally in most people at a young age.

 It is only when the hormonal balance is upset, whether due to age or external influences such as stress, that the body can no longer supply the hair follicles with sufficient amounts on its own.